 About the Initiative

-As part of this initiative, beginning July 23, 2020, LMCC launched a separate open call application for available spaces at the Arts Center at Governors Island.
+As part of this initiative, beginning July 23, 2020, LMCC launched an open call application for available spaces at the Arts Center at Governors Island.

 - American Indian Community House